How to use cash flow modelling to plan for your family’s financial future

 However, its use is not only reserved for those seeking to determine whether they have enough money to retire.
 Cash flow modelling can be just as useful for those who recognise they probably have more than they’re likely to need in their lifetime, but don’t know what to do about it.

 Open discussion with your financial planner is key to creating an initial cash flow plan.
-From this discussion, your planner can gain insight into how you see your financial life mapping out and your timeframe for it, and can help you gain a better understanding of any strengths and weaknesses within your plan, so together you can start to work meaningfully towards making your goals become a reality.
+From this discussion, your planner can gain insight into how you see your financial life mapping out and your timeframe for it.
+This can help you gain a better understanding of any strengths and weaknesses within your plan, so together you can start to work meaningfully towards making your goals become a reality.

 This cash flow plan can also be adjusted in the future if there are any life changes.